-This S41 list includes all the habitats in England identified as priority habitats in the UK BAP
+This S41 list includes all the habitats identified as priority habitats in the UK BAP

 In Barnsley we have at least 20 of these “UK BAP” or national priority habitats:

-* indicates local priority habitat definition wider than the national definition.
+* indicates local priority habitat wider than national definition.

 Other habitats of value included in our local list: